Polzeath: Literary associations

 Polzeath was a favourite haunt of the poet laureate, Sir John Betjeman, and is celebrated in some of his verse.
-Another poet, Laurence Binyon, wrote the Remembrance Day ode For the Fallen in 1914 while sitting on The Rumps, Polzeath (or "Polseath" as it was called), during World War I.
+Another poet, Laurence Binyon, wrote the Remembrance Day ode For the Fallen in 1914 while sitting on Pentire Head, Polzeath (or "Polseath" as it was called), during World War I.

 In the first of Enid Blyton's Famous Five novels, the eponymous children express disappointment that their holiday will not be spent at Polzeath as usual.

 The cartoonist Posy Simmonds created a fictitious place in Cornwall called "Tresoddit".
 When the BBC made the short film Tresoddit for Easter in 1991, it was filmed in and around Polzeath.

-The BBC adaptation of Winston Graham's Poldark series of books filmed some scenes at Pentireglaze.
-In his book Poldark's Cornwall Graham described this as "an area which could hardly have changed in a century".
+The original 1975 BBC adaptation of Winston Graham's Poldark series of books filmed some scenes at Pentireglaze.
+In his book Poldark's Cornwall, Graham described this as "an area which could hardly have changed in a century".